Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Additional Task 9: Effective Data Rate And Overhead

-To test for effective data rate and overhead, messages of different sizes were sent from the computer to the Artemis board, and the Artemis replied with the specified size.
+To test for effective data rate and overhead, messages of different sizes were sent to Artemis, and Artemis replied with the specified size.
 The timestamps of sent commands and received replies were recorded to calculate the transfer rate.
 Different reply sizes ranging from small packets (5 bytes) to larger packets (120 bytes) were tested.

 On the Artemis side, a new command REPLY_N was added to extract an integer value representing the reply size.
 An array of the specified size is filled with repeating alphabetical characters.